Holiday Season Family Fun at La Feria – The Park

 The idea behind this park is that you pay one price to get in, and then you can go on the rides as many times as you want all night.
 There were lots of rides for the younger kids, and a decent amount of rides for older kids and adults.

-But most of the cooler, non-kiddie rides needed an extra ticket that you had to buy inside the park.
-These extra tickets were usually $2 each, but a few were $3 or even $5 per ride.
-There were a number of adult rides that were included in the park pass, so you can enjoy the evening without paying extra.
+They say for 2019/2020, the admission price now includes all of the rides/attractions.
+There are a number of adult rides that were included in the park pass, so you can enjoy the evening without paying extra.

 Not to be overlooked is my favorite part — the food.
 They had the usual fair fare like pizza, cotton candy, candy apples and popcorn.
 But there was also some more local stuff, like pinchos and empanadillas.
 There were some unusual things like deep-fried Twinkies, Oreos and Milky Way bars!
 Beer and mixed alcoholic drinks were also available.